davepfeiffer/embedded-makefile-flow/README.md

 - `-mcpu=cortex-m0`: to tell gcc our target CPU's architecture

-- `-mthumb`: to tell gcc only to use the thumb instruction set (ARM has multiple ISAs) and the [cortex-m0](https://developer.arm.com/products/processors/cortex-m/cortex-m0-plus) only supports Thumb/Thumb-2 instructions.
+- `-mthumb`: to tell gcc only to use the thumb instruction set (ARM has multiple ISAs and the [cortex-m0](https://developer.arm.com/products/processors/cortex-m/cortex-m0-plus) only supports Thumb/Thumb-2 instructions).

 - `-msoft-float`: to tell gcc that our target has no floating point unit (FPU) and float operations need to be simulated by other instructions.